-To qualify for The person Disabled Adult Child (DAC) Received Supplemental Security Income (SSI) benefits on the basis of blindness or disability before reaching age 22; and • Became ineligible for SSI- Cash because of the amount of their Social Security DAC benefit (see MA511).
-Disabled Widow/Widower (DWW) At any time since January 1, 1991: 0, Received SSI or State Supplementary Payments (SSP); Received an SSI or SSP benefit for the month before the Social Security DWW benefit began; and Became ineligible for the SSI or SSP benefit because of the amount of the Social Security DWW benefit (see MA512).
-Pickle At any time since April 1977: Received SSI or SSP benefits AND Social Security benefits at the same time for at least one month; and the SSI or SSP benefit.
+To qualify for The person Disabled Adult Child (DAC) Received Supplemental Security Income (SSI) benefits on the basis of blindness or disability before reaching age 22; and • Cash became ineligible for SSI-Cash because of the amount of their Social Security DAC benefit (see MA511).
+Disabled Widow/Widower (DWW) At any time since January 1, 1991: Received SSI or State Supplementary Payments (SSP); Received an SSI or SSP benefit for the month before the Social Security DWW benefit began; and 440 ■Became ineligible for the SSI or SSP benefit because of the amount of the Social Security DWW benefit (see MA512).
+Pickle At any time since April 1977: Received SSI or SSP benefits AND Social Security benefits at the same time for at least one month; and